 3. Adding an eCommerce option to your website

 If you intend to accept card payments on your website, you need to be PCI DSS compliant.
 The Payment Card Industry Data Security Standard (PCI DSS) is a set of protocols that websites must abide by when they accept card payments.
 This was done to ensure every measure is taken to protect the customer’s personal information.
 While there is no overt requirement to have VPS hosting, having it will certainly demonstrate your commitment to security.
+If you have not yet gotten web hosting, you may need to choose VPS hosting if your website.

 4. You require a hands-on approach

+With VPS hosting, comes access to root directories and more backend options that are not available with shared hosting.
+This type of hosting also allows you to use custom software, and utilise programming language in an advanced way that may require more resources.
 Naturally, this means you will need to have more than the basic knowledge of website development to efficiently benefit from these perks.
 But if you do not, you can choose to have managed hosting, which simply means you enjoy the benefits of having VPS hosting while someone else does all the hard work for you.

 VPS Hosting and the Security Myth

 Some people believe that shared hosting leaves you vulnerable to all kinds of attacks, so you upgrade to VPS hosting for greater peace of mind.
 The type of server you have is not a safeguard against malicious activities or accidents.
 You still need to be vigilant and take steps to protect your website, and customers regardless of your server type.
+Practising safe website practices should be standard.
+This might mean backing up files and databases, updating plugins and operating systems regularly, or actively checking for suspicious activity.

 Conclusion